diso/wordpress-openid/readme.txt

  - added hidden constant to set custom comments post page (OPENID_COMMENTS_POST_PAGE)
  - additional option to skip name and email check for OpenID comments
  - use preferred username (from SREG) if possible when creating new account
+ - truncate long URLs when used as display_name for comments
  - numerous bug fixes, including bug with registration form

 = version 3.0 =